Being young in Europe today - demographic trends

 The young-age dependency ratio is the ratio of persons aged 0-14 years divided by the number of persons conventionally considered to be of working age (15-64 years).

-The old-age dependency ratio is the ratio of the number of persons conventionally considered to be economically inactive due to retirement (those aged 65 or over) divided by the number of persons conventionally considered to be of working age (15–64 years).
+The old-age dependency ratio is the ratio of the number of persons conventionally considered to be economically inactive due to retirement (those aged 65 years and over) divided by the number of persons aged 15-64 years.

-The size of the working-age population in the EU-28 will start to fall once the baby-boom generation have completed their move into retirement.
-As the working-age population declines and the number of children is likely to remain relatively unchanged, population projections suggest that the young-age dependency ratio will start to rise, while the number of elderly people (especially those aged 85 and above) will increase at a rapid pace in the coming decades, such that they will account for a considerably larger share of the total population.
+The size of the working-age population in the EU-28 will fall once the baby-boom generation have completed their move into retirement.
+As the number of people in the working-age population declines and the number of children is likely to remain relatively unchanged, population projections suggest that the young-age dependency ratio will start to rise, while the number of elderly people (especially those aged 85 years and over) will increase at a rapid pace in the coming decades, such that they will account for a considerably larger share of the total population.

 Figure 12 shows the development of age dependency ratios and their projected path from 1990 until 2080, and provides a clear picture of the challenges that lie ahead concerning how the projected working-age population will be able to support the young and the elderly.

-Adding up the share of young and old-age people who will depend on the working-age population, today’s generation of children are facing an increased burden in relation to supporting the remainder of the population as they move into work.
-For example, maintaining welfare systems, pension schemes and public healthcare systems is likely to pose a challenge, while the overall demand for such services is likely to increase, due to the rising number of elderly people.
+Adding up the share of young and old-age people who will depend on the working-age population, today’s generation of children will face an increased burden in relation to supporting the remainder of the population as they move into work.
+For example, maintaining welfare systems, pension schemes and public healthcare systems is likely to pose a challenge, while the overall demand for services from such systems and schemes is likely to increase, due to the rising number of elderly people.
 As such, policymakers are concerned about how to ensure the long-term sustainability of public finances in the face of a declining share of economically active people.

-The data presented in this article are principally drawn from Eurostat’s population statistics, and more specifically from a range of demography indicators at a national and regional level (providing information on the structure of populations), fertility measures, and population projections (EUROPOP2013).
+The data presented in this article are principally drawn from Eurostat’s population statistics, and more specifically from a range of demography indicators at a national and regional level (providing information on the structure of populations), fertility measures, mortality patterns and population projections (EUROPOP2015).

-In this article, children are considered as those persons aged 0–14 years.
-Although there is no clear-cut definition of ‘youth’ or ‘young people’ since these terms are often used to describe the transitory phase between childhood and adult life, the EU’s youth strategy has confirmed that for statistical purposes the most useful definition is to cover those aged 15–29.
-Demographic statistics have a wealth of information for this age breakdown, while they can also provide statistics at a more detailed level, for example, by five-year age groups (such as less than 5 years, 5–9 years and 10–14 years).
+In this article, persons aged 0-14 years are considered as children.
+Although there is no clear-cut definition of ‘youth’ or ‘young people’ since these terms are often used to describe the transitory phase between childhood and adult life, the EU’s youth strategy has confirmed that for statistical purposes the most useful definition is to cover persons aged 15-29 years.
+Demographic statistics have a wealth of information for these age groups, while they can also provide statistics at a more detailed level, for example, by five-year age groups (such as 10-14 years or 15-19 years).

 Eurostat carries out annual collections of demography data from national statistical authorities, including statistics concerning population and vital events, the latter including for example live births, deaths, marriages and divorces.
-These data are used to compute and disseminate demographic indicators at a country and regional level.
+These data are used to compute and disseminate demographic indicators at national and regional levels.
 Population data refer to the situation on 1 January of the reference year and are generally based on the usual resident population.